-Dragons’ Den opens the doors once more tonight with its new series with five Dragons: Serial investor Deborah Meaden, technology titan Peter Jones, fashion retail tycoon Touker Suleyman, supplement supremo Tej Lalvani and new Dragon, Sara Davies.
+Dragons’ Den opens the doors once more tonight with with five Dragons: Serial investor Deborah Meaden, technology titan Peter Jones, fashion retail tycoon Touker Suleyman, supplement supremo Tej Lalvani and new Dragon, Sara Davies.

 Here's all you need to know about the latest series...

 In tonight's episode (December 22) at 8PM on BBC Two, the Dragons are once more the look out for more investment opportunities.

 Deborah Meaden, Peter Jones, Touker Suleyman, Tej Lalvani and Sara Davies return as Dragons ready to pounce on profit-making ideas.

 Host Evan Davis will guide the latest business hopefuls through the process.